-There is not a secret that boys (and girls) can be very energetic and active, rough, impulsive or even aggressive.
+There is no secret that children, especially boys, can be very energetic and active, rough, impulsive or even aggressive.
 What makes me assume this, besides my +10 years teaching experience?
-Well, I’ve got one of those!
+Well, I’ve made one of those kids!

 Instead, I bit my tongue and I waited for his reaction.
-I didn’t even show it to him!
+I didn’t even show the rocks to him!
 I just waited to see what happens.

 After a little running around, his eyes grew bigger with amazement: “Mama, check out this sculpture!”